10 Reasons Why You Should Study Nursing

 The demand for registered nurses is growing rapidly across the globe.
 There is no better time to get into the nursing field than now.
 According to statistics released by the Bureau of Labor Statistics, over 44, 000 new nursing jobs will be open between 2020-2024- a much faster exponential growth rate compared to all other professions.
 In Connecticut alone, 1000 jobs a year are projected to become available for aspiring nurses.

 A bright outlook means unwavering job security for professional nurses in the years to come.
-This is because even in the midst of slowly recovering economy or job recessions, there will always be high demand for quality healthcare.
+This is because even amid a slowly recovering economy or job recession, there will always be a high demand for quality healthcare.
 There will always be the need for professional nurses

-1. The nursing school teaches a wide range of interpersonal, technical and clinical skills that can be applied in all facets of healthcare
+9. The nursing school teaches a wide range of interpersonal, technical, and clinical skills that can be applied in all facets of healthcare

 Registered nurses engage in different multi-dimensional jobs.
-Working directly with patients and medical team, researching treatment methods and [performing lab work, setting up a long-term patient plan and consulting with families.
+Working directly with patients and medical team, researching treatment methods and [performing lab work, setting up a long-term patient plan, and consulting with families.
 For this reason, nurses must possess multi-dimensional skills to perform their day-to-day activities effectively.
-Nursing programs are structured to help students develop interpersonal, clinical and technical skills applicable in real-world career.
+Nursing programs are structured to help students develop interpersonal, clinical, and technical skills applicable to real-world careers.

-• Technical skills: nurses work with advanced medical equipment as well as systems that manage patient’s details.
+• Technical skills: nurses work with advanced medical equipment as well as systems that manage patient details.
 Therefore, they must possess the technical skills needed to manage these technologies.

 • Clinical skills: nurses are clinicians; they perform diagnostic procedures and tests, administer treatment and medications, observe patient’s conditions, and operate medical equipment regularly as part of their jobs.
 They must have a full grasp of everything that pertains to the clinical aspect of their careers.